WilsonKinyua/anitas-kitchen/README.md

 #### Landing page of a restaurants website
 #### Created By Wilson Kinyua on 11-06-2021
 ## Description
 Week 2 Independent Project | Anitas Kitchen at Moringa School.
-Its a site where I give details about a Restaurants named Anitas Kitchen.
+Its a site where I give details about a Restaurant named Anitas Kitchen.
 ## Setup/Installation Requirements
 * Git
 * Web-browser or your choice